 - Absentee Voting: Absentee voting is permitted at any of the early rounds.
 Committee members should be present to participate in the discussion of the committee's final recommendations to the hiring manager.
 Committees should determine the procedures for absentee voting during the initial search committee charge meeting if they envision using it.
 "Proxy" voting is not approvable; it substitutes another person's judgment for that of the appointed search committee member. - Confidential Materials: Confidential materials may not be accepted and considered by the committee.
 If received, they should be held in a separate file.
 The candidate should be notified that the materials did not fulfill the application requirements.
-The search assistant should seek the candidate's release of the materials or request new materials to complete the application file.

-• Degree Requirements:

-- o Must screen for a specific degree level required in a posting by verifying degree award on or before the closing date for the posting. - o May consider a degree completed if the candidate's degree-granting university certifies it in advance of a scheduled commencement ceremony.
+The search assistant should seek the candidate's release of the materials or request new materials to complete the application file. - Degree Requirements: - Must screen for a specific degree level required in a posting by verifying degree award on or before the closing date for the posting. - May consider a degree completed if the candidate's degree-granting university certifies it in advance of a scheduled commencement ceremony. - Experience Requirements: - Faculty-specific.
+Faculty ads may indicate criteria that the committee can measure during screening, such as "potential for research program in areas including (subdisciplines)" or "experience in online instruction." - A&P-specific.

-• Experience Requirements:

-- Faculty-specific.
-Faculty ads may indicate criteria that the committee can measure during screening, such as "potential for research program in areas including (subdisciplines)" or "experience in online instruction." - o A&P-specific.
 Human Resources will assist committees in clarifying "appropriate experience" for A&P candidates.
 Normally, it includes experience gained within that occupational category.
-A&P experience externally or at UCF will be valid for meeting A&P minimum qualifications. - OPS-specific.
-When candidates have OPS experience within the University, or when their experience is external, committees should assess their applications and determine their qualifications.
-Committees should assess UCF experience in a regularly classified position according to the occupational classification (professional, clerical, etc.).
+A&P experience externally or at UCF will be valid for meeting A&P minimum qualifications.